ErikMcClure/sweetiebot/README.md

 * **RemoveWit:** Removes a remark from wittyremarks.

 ## Error Recovery
 Sweetiebot can function with no database, but over half her commands will no longer function, and it will be impossible for her to respond to PMs.
 While in this state, there will be no errors in the log about failed database operations, becuase sweetiebot simply won't attempt the operations in the first place until she can re-establish a connection.
 After a database failure is detected, she will attempt to reconnect to the database every 30 seconds.
+She also had a deadlock detector which sends fake !about commands through the pipeline every 20 seconds - if sweetiebot fails to respond for 1 minute and 40 seconds, she will automatically terminate and restart.

 ## Contributing
 Sweetiebot is modular and can easily incorporate additional modules or commands.
 A command is a struct that satisfies the `Command` interface.